Impact

 Affected Systems

 Yealink SIP‑T46U 108.87.50.1 is affected.
-The specific component is the Web FastCGI Service, accessed via the /api/inner/beforewifittest endpoint.
+The vulnerable component is the Web FastCGI Service accessed through the /api/inner/beforewifittest endpoint.
+Only the specific model and firmware version mentioned in the report are confirmed to be impacted known to be vulnerable.

 Risk and Exploitability